burrowers/garble/README.md

   be required by interfaces.
 This area is a work in progress; see [#3](https://github.com/burrowers/garble/issues/3).

-* Garble aims to automatically detect which Go types are used with reflection, as obfuscating those types might break your program.
+* Garble automatically detects which Go types are used with reflection to avoid obfuscating them, as that might break your program.
-  Note that Garble obfuscates [one package at a time](#speed), so if your reflection code inspects a type from an imported package, and your program broke, you may need to add a "hint" in the imported package:
+  Note that Garble obfuscates [one package at a time](#speed), so if your reflection code inspects a type from an imported package, you may need to add a "hint" in the imported package to exclude obfuscating it:
    ```go
    type Message struct {
        Command string